JJLimmm/YOLOx/README.md

 <img src="assets/git_fig.png" width="1000" >

 ## Updates!!
+* 【2022/01/15】 Hyperparameter Optimization (HPO) Sweep added into main training run.
+HPO configs can be changed in base exp file.
 * 【2021/08/19】 We optimize the training process with **2x** faster training and **~1%** higher performance!
 See [notes](docs/updates_note.md) for more details.
 * 【2021/08/05】 We release [MegEngine version YOLOX](https://github.com/MegEngine/YOLOX).
 * 【2021/07/28】 We fix the fatal error of [memory leak](https://github.com/Megvii-BaseDetection/YOLOX/issues/103)